 Understanding Tencent Music Enter Gr's Unusual Options Activity

-On Friday, shares of Tencent Music Enter Gr (NYSE:TME) saw unusual options activity.
-After the option alert, the stock price moved up to $12.91.
+Shares of Tencent Music Enter Gr (NYSE:TME) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $12.76.

 - Option Type: TRADE